Dennery, Saint Lucia

 We asked expats in Dennery what banks they use and there advice about banking.
 They advised:

 "Before retiring in Dennery, expats should know that the official language is English, but many locals also speak a French-based Creole.
 The cost of living is relatively low compared to many Western countries, but it can vary depending on lifestyle and location.
 Healthcare facilities are available but may not be up to the standard that expats from developed countries are used to.
 Expats should also be aware that the climate is tropical, with a wet season from June to November.
 The island is prone to hurricanes during this period.
 The currency used is the Eastern Caribbean Dollar, although US dollars are widely accepted.
 Expats should also know that Saint Lucia has a relatively high crime rate, although most crimes are petty and non-violent.
 It's important to take standard precautions to protect personal safety and belongings.
 In terms of residency, it's possible for expats to buy property and live in Saint Lucia, but they must apply for residency status if they wish to stay for longer than the standard visa period.
 This process can be lengthy and requires various documents.
 Finally, expats should be aware that while Dennery is a beautiful and vibrant town, it is also quite rural.
-Therefore, amenities and services may not be as readily available as in larger cities or more developed countries," said one expat in Dennery.
+Therefore, amenities and services may not be as readily available as in larger cities or more developed countries," commented one expat who made the move to Dennery.

 What do expats in Dennery appreciate most about the local culture?